CLOVI-IO/.github/profile/README.md

-# 🌍 Welcome to CLOVI.IO 🚀

-### CLOVI.IO: Defining Our Mission and Vision
+# CLOVI.IO: Defining Mission and Vision

 **CLOVI.IO** stands for the core values and ambitions that drive our project to create immense value for humanity.